peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 AWQ quantization
 ^^^^^^^^^^^^^^^^

-You can quantize your own models by installing AutoAWQ or picking one of the 400+ models on Huggingface.
+You can quantize your own models by installing AutoAWQ or picking one of the 400+ models on HuggingFace.
 However, please note that AWQ support in vLLM is under-optimized at the moment.

-To enable vllm to run on awq quantized models, using --quantization parameter with awq (``--quantization awq``).
+To enable vLLM to run on awq quantized models, using --quantization parameter with awq (``--quantization awq``).

 Check the steps to quantize the models with awq method:

-- Install autoaws
+- Install ``autoaws```

 .. code-block:: python